 As I mentioned earlier, there are many different possible variations for this dish, such as using red salsa or salsa verde, using pork or beef instead of chicken, and mixing up the type of cheese or toppings you use.
 Get creative!

-Chilaquiles with chicken and green chile sauce
+Chilaquiles (corn chips) with shredded chicken and green chile sauce, baked and topped with Mexican cheese

 - 8 fresh tomatillos, rinsed, husks removed